awv-informatik/buerligons/README.md

 Copy your created ClassCAD WASM key into the .env file at `CLASSCAD_WASM_KEY=` in the root of this project.
 The variable `SOCKETIO_URL` is not relevant in this case.

+> The first time ClassCAD starts using WASM, loading may take some time depending on your internet speed.

 ```shell
 CLASSCAD_WASM_KEY=MS4xLlZZUG51....
 SOCKETIO_URL=ws://localhost:9091